 - Does it stand out, like in a bad way?

-Pretend you're the parent of a friend of your pre-teen daughter, dropping off your child for the first time, in the dark.
-You drive slowly by, searching for the address displayed on your GPS app.
+Pretend you're the parent of a friend of your pre-teen daughter, dropping off your child for the first time in the dark.
+You drive slowly by, searching for the address displayed on your phone's navigational app.
 It says you're at 46257 Mockingbird Lane—or are you?
-There's a car parked in front of the curb where the house numbers should be painted, and a shrub covering the last two numbers of the address posted on the front facade.
+There's a car parked in front of the curb where the house numbers should be painted and a shrub covering the last two numbers of the address posted on the front facade.

 Change the Mailbox